 An industrial design registration is a form of intellectual property that protects a new, special visual aspect of a product.
-In Cambodia, industrial designs are protected under the Law on Patents, Utility Models and Industrial Designs of 2003, along with a Prakas (Declaration) on the Procedure for Registration of Industrial Design of 2006.
-Industrial designs are registered with the Department of Industrial Property of the Ministry of Industry and Handicraft.
+In Cambodia, industrial designs are protected under the Law on Patents, Utility Models and Industrial Designs of 2003, along with two Prakas (Declaration) on the Procedure for Registration of Industrial Design of 2006 and 2021.
+Industrial designs are registered with the Department of Industrial Property of the Ministry of Industry, Science, Technology and Innovation.
 In addition, through a special agreement with the Intellectual Property Office of Singapore, industrial designs covering Cambodia may be registered through the Singaporean authority, and vice versa.

 Most recently, Cambodia acceded to The Hague System for the International Registration of Industrial Designs, effective February 25, 2017.
-The system provides a practical solution for registering up to a hundred designs in over 65 territories through one single international application.
-Together with Cambodia's recent accession to the Patent Cooperation Treaty and the Madrid System for International Registration of Trademarks, this development radically simplifies the procedures and reduces the cost for foreign IP holders protecting their rights in Cambodia.
+The system provides a practical solution for registering up to a hundred designs in over 75 territories through one single international application.
+This development simplifies the procedures and reduces the cost for foreign IP holders protecting their rights in Cambodia.
 By number of registrations, industrial designs are the second most important form of IP in Cambodia, after trademarks.